Story

 by

-In 2015 (the most recent year for which the national USGS dataset is available), total water use in the United States was approximately 322 billion gallons per day.
+According to the most recent dataset from the US Geological Survey (USGS), total water use in the United States is approximately 322 billion gallons per day.
 Looking ahead, the demand for fresh water in many regions is likely to increase while supplies decrease due to a growing population, shifts in how land is used, and a changing climate.
-An assessment recently conducted by the US Forest Service found that nearly half of the 204 freshwater basins in the US may not be able to meet monthly water demand by 2071.
+An assessment conducted by the US Forest Service found that nearly half of the 204 freshwater basins in the US may not be able to meet monthly water demand by 2071.

 Water is an indispensable part of our daily lives.
 The average US family uses more than 300 gallons of water per day at home.
 About 70% of that water is used inside the home for things like flushing the toilet, showering, and washing dishes.